ellakoa/postcard-poem/content/posts/twists-and-turns.md

 alt: Pink Foxglove in a woodland.
 Instead of being straight the fox glove has curved to find the light.
 poem: |-
-  Another New Year and so it starts
+  New Year, new plans, fresh start
   Optimism and hope in your heart.

-  You may dream of a path that is straight but often in life, the path will deviate.
+  Dreams of a path always straight but often in life, the path will deviate.

   Twisting and turning along the way
-  Each step claims another day.
+  Each step brings another day.

   Aim towards the light as you go
   Take kindness in your heart to sow.